-The MESA will provide represented employees in the Police Department, initially appointed to their position a Four Hundred Dollar (\$400.00) allowance for the purchase of required articles of uniform.
-Thereafter on the first pay check in October and March of each year, each represented employee in the Police Department shall receive a uniform maintenance allowance of Four Hundred and Fifty dollars (\$450.00.)
+The MESA will provide represented employees in the Police Department, initially appointed to their position a four hundred twenty-five dollar (\$425.00) allowance for the purchase of required articles of uniform.
+Thereafter on the first pay check in October and March of each year, each represented employee in the Police Department shall receive a uniform maintenance allowance of four hundred seventy-five dollars (\$475.00.)

-Represented employees in the Police Department are eligible for uniform replacement as provided for in General Order 02 of the Police Department.
+Represented employees in the Police Department are eligible for uniform replacement as per Department policy.